nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 * _What Logos base package should I buy?_
 * _Which resources are a must-have?_
 * _What is the most cost-effective way to get into Logos?_
+* _Are there any Logos discounts or buying tips I should know about?_

 I write from the perspective of having been in vocational ministry for over 10 years and as an MDiv student.
 My input is best suited for pastors, seminary students, or other vocational ministers.
 This post is written for those who have already decided they want to get into Logos.[^1]